Codecademy/docs/content/git/concepts/merge/merge.md

 ---
 Title: 'Merge'
-Description: 'In Git, what if you wanted to incorporate all the changes you made to a branch onto the main branch?
-Merge your changes into the main branch when work is completed.
-When collaborating on a remote repository, a Pull Request will need to be opened in order to do this.
-Anyone with push access to the repository can complete the merge.'
+Description: 'In Git, what if you want to apply all changes from your branch onto the main branch?
+Merge your changes into the main branch when work is completed.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'